 Credit by Examination and Credit by Assessment

-Examination/assessment ree \$50 per review
+Examination/assessment fee\$50 per review

-First Time Credit Enrollment Fee \$30
+First Time Credit Enrollment Fee\$30

-Student Health Fee \$12
+Student Health Fee\$12

 Transportation Fee (nonrefundable)

-Credit students on main campus \$27 per term
+Credit students on main campus\$27 per term

-All noncredit classes (included in the Registration fee) and credit classes not held on the main campus.......\$5 per term
+All noncredit classes (included in the Registration fee) and credit classes not held on the main campus\$5 per term

 For more information, see the Locations and Maps section on page 8.
+Fee is

-Fee is subject to annual increases.
+To more information, see the Lecations and maps section on page of residen subject to annual increases.